carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   };

-  } // end namespace knowledge
+  } // namespace knowledge
-  } // end namespace llvm
+  } // namespace llvm

 Feel free to skip the closing comment when the namespace being closed is